 The Center is helping scientists who want to make a difference connect with communities that need their expertise to fill information gaps.
-By drawing on the more than 17,000 involved experts in the UCS Science Network, by developing resources and toolkits for the public, and by convening diverse stakeholders through our Branscomb Forums, we help bring the science/democracy partnership to life.
+By drawing on the nearly 17,000 involved experts in the UCS Science Network, by developing resources and toolkits for the public, and by convening diverse stakeholders through our Branscomb Forums, we help bring the science/democracy partnership to life.

 Learn more about connecting scientists and communities >